Sirupsen/sirupsen.github.io/_posts/2017-11-22-day-5-zero-to-mvp-in-30-days.md

 2. Have error messages that work maintain trust instead of degrade it
 3. Use analytics to help identify and fix new or troublesome error messages efficiently, and have a framework in place for your team to document internally for customer support or improve the error

 So what is Bystander.io in this iteration?
-Remember we’re liking to get the concentrated version of:
+Remember we’re looking to get the concentrated version of:

 >Bystander.io a tool to track visual user-facing errors, how much they’re costing you, and a framework with the accompanying analytics to reduce the cost those errors.